Nicole Walker: 2008–present

 Nicole gets engaged to Deimos Kiriakis but she later breaks up with him.
 In 2017, Nicole begins seeing Eric again, who has recently been released from prison.
 A jealous and heartbroken Brady blackmails Nicole, and forces her to break up with Eric and leave town.
 In 2018, Eric finds out the truth about why Nicole left, and that October, it is revealed that Nicole has been living in Nashville, Tennessee at Sarah Horton (Linsey Godfrey)'s old apartment with Holly.
 When Eric arrives to confess his love for her, she reveals she is married to Xander, who is blackmailing her with a recording that reveals her as Deimos' killer.
 When Nicole escapes Xander's hold, she travels to a warehouse to meet with Eric; there, she becomes trapped, and ostensibly dies after an explosion.
 The following year, "Nicole" suddenly reappears alive, but is revealed to be Kristen in a mask and wig, using Nicole's identity to try and seduce Brady into taking her back.
 Kristen's plan ultimately backfired after she was exposed at John and Marlena's anniversary party.
 That September, the real Nicole is revealed to be alive and living in Chicago.
 It is revealed that she willingly let Kristen steal her identity to protect Holly.
 Eric brings them back to Salem and resumes a relationship with Nicole.
 The pair briefly split up when it is revealed that Nicole kept the secret of Eric being the father of Sarah's baby, Mackenzie Horton.
 However, it is revealed that the child was switched at birth by Xander with Rachel Black, the baby of Kristen and Brady.
 After 23 years since meeting, Nicole and Eric get married in July 2020 (set in 2021).

+Reception

+In 2020, Charlie Mason from Soaps She Knows put Nicole on their list of the 35 most memorable characters from Days of Our Lives, commenting "Can you point to another character on this list who, like Arianne Zucker’s, has been everything from a porn star to a church secretary?
+No?
+Then sit the frack down.
+Nicole deserves her damn spot at No. 14."

+In 2024, as part of their year-end review, Soap Opera News editor Michael Thomas listed Zucker's exit with Vaughan as their second most-shocking soap opera exit of the year.
+Zucker also tied with Annika Noelle (as Hope Logan on The Bold and the Beautiful) as the fourth-top female performer.